samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to cause the ring to become imperceptible until you take another [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to make it perceptible, until you remove the ring, or until you die.

 If you die while wearing the ring, your soul enters it, unless it already houses a soul.
 You can remain in the ring or depart for the afterlife.
 As long as your soul is in the ring, you can telepathically communicate with any creature wearing it.
-A wearer can’t prevent this telepathic communication.
+A wearer can't prevent this telepathic communication.

 ### [Ring of Protection](/magic-items/4726-ring-of-protection)